-The following are maximums for ITAs for the respective services - exceptions to maximum amounts listed may be allowed with Regional Manager/Director approval:
+The following are maximums for ITAs for the respective services - exceptions to maximum amounts listed may be allowed by Title I Service Provider Director/Manager approval or his/her designee (exceptions and approvals must be documented in the data management system) approval:

-- Intensive services up to a maximum of \$3,000 for all intensive services or up to 520 hours at prevailing wage for WEPs per WIOA Title I participant. - Training services up to a maximum of \$6,000 for all training services or up to 1040 hours at prevailing wage for OJT per WIOA Title I participant. - Support Services up to a maximum of \$3,000 per fiscal year per WIOA Title I participant.
+- Individualized services up to a maximum of \$3,000 for all individualized services or up to 520 hours at prevailing wage for WEPs per WIOA Title I participant. - Training services up to a maximum of \$6,000 for all training services or up to 1040 hours at prevailing wage for OJT per WIOA Title I participant. - Support Services up to a maximum of \$3,000 per fiscal year per WIOA Title I participant.
 See Local Service Plan sections for specific limits on each type of supportive service.